ThomasLastName/labs_680/README.md

 # MATH 680 LABS
 This is some code that I wrote as a teaching assistant for the python labs of the class MATH 680 at Texas A&amp;M University.
 The labs (by means of this code) demonstrate concrete applications of the concepts presented in lecture, and present several optional exercises for students who want to go the extra mile.
 I wrote these as the TA for the class in spring 2024, typically building on top of the codebase that accompanies the course: [https://github.com/foucart/Mathematical_Pictures_at_a_Data_Science_Exhibition](https://github.com/foucart/Mathematical_Pictures_at_a_Data_Science_Exhibition).
+In order to participate in the optional exercise(s), switch from `exercise_mode=False` to `exercise_mode=True` before the import statements.
+The code will then prompt errors unless of course you complete the exercise(s), which you can locate by Crtl+F-ing either "exercise_mode" or (case sensitively) "EXERCISE".

 ---